helindustries/sublime-advanced-builder/README.md

 [Package Control](http://wbond.net/sublime\_packages/package\_control) and I don't have any intention of adding it there any time soon, as this code is not tested nearly enough to warrant a wide-scale release.

+## Unknown issues
-If you have problems with this plugin or think it could use some improvements, contact me via GitHub.
+This thing has been tested by not even a handful of people, exclusively using Mac OS X as their development platform of choice.
+So there will be a lot of issues still hidden away, especially in regards to Windows or Linux as a development platform.
+If you have problems with this plugin or think it could use some improvements, please contact me via GitHub.
 No promises though.

 ## Known issues
 Too many.